The tusker elephant starts the perahera, honestly carrying the casket.

 Experience the Kandy Esala Perahera 2026, a sacred and magnificent cultural spectacle showcasing Sri Lanka’s vibrant heritage, devotion, and artistry.

-The crackers and fireball acrobats swiftly remove obstacles and represent the auditory effects of thunder and lightning.
-The first elephant is transporting a royal officer who is holding an ola-leaf book that documents the responsibilities of officers assigned to the sacred shrine.
+Crackers and fireball acrobats represent the auditory effects of thunder and lightning as they swiftly clear the path.
+Meanwhile, a royal officer rides the first elephant.
+This officer carries an ola-leaf book that documents the specific responsibilities of those serving the sacred shrine

 The Peramune Rala riding the first elephant at the start of the Kandy Esala Perahera.